Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - The blood is then heated to enhance the drug's potency.

 - The chemo-infused blood is sent directly to the melanoma site, minimizing the likelihood of drug toxicity.
+By the end of the treatment, the chemotherapy agents are completely washed away.

 - Adverse effects occur in less than 1% of cases, and include severe problems in the treated limb (rarely leading to amputation) and drug leakage into the bloodstream.
 This can severely reduce white blood cells and lead to serious infection.